makidoll/shared-desktop/README.md

 docker-compose up
 ```

-It will create an image around 5.3 GB
+It will create an image around 5.3 GB and be available on http://127.0.0.1:8080